adirben98/popcorn_palace/README.md

 ## APIs

+### Swagger API Documentation

+The project includes a Swagger YAML template that describes the API endpoints.

+To view and interact with the API documentation:

+   1. Copy the contents of the openapi-spec.yaml file in the project root.
+   2. Visit the Swagger Editor at https://editor.swagger.io/ or any other Swagger UI tool.
+   3. Paste the copied YAML content into the editor.

+This will render an interactive API documentation interface where you can:

+   - Explore all available endpoints
+   - View request/response models
+   - Test API calls directly from the interface

 ### Movies  APIs

 | API Description           | Endpoint               | Request Body                          | Response Status | Response Body |